 We’ve been talking for a while about getting a new kitchen.
 We don’t have enough kitchen storage, the units are looking dated and as a family we’ve outgrown the dining space.
 Many of the tiles are cracked as various things have been dropped on them over the years – often from over-full cupboards!
+Here are some ideas from my kitchen wishlist.

 We could extend into the side return, which while disruptive and costly would give us a much bigger space to work with.